Meet the Team

 Ankrom Moisan Architects

 Ankrom Moisan Architects creates places where people and communities thrive, with a particular emphasis on enhancing livability in the urban environment.
-Much of their work is mixed-use, mid-and high-rise Residential projects with street-level retail.
-They understand that public transportation-like the Portland Streetcar system- is symbiotic with a vibrant combination of uses and density.
+Much of their work is mixed-use, mid and high rise residential projects with street level retail.
+They understand that public transportation, like the Portland Streetcar system, is symbiotic with a vibrant combination of uses and density.
 They work closely with clients to foster easy access to bus and rail stops whenever possible.

-Because of AMA’s involvement in Portland’s urban renaissance, they have the opportunity to complete many projects in other cities in the U.S., as well as making international connections with architects, educators, planners, developers, and senior living entities in China, England, Mexico, Canada, Denmark, Sweden, and Germany.
+Because of AMA’s involvement in Portland’s urban renaissance, they have the opportunity to complete many projects in other cities in the U.S., as well as make international connections with architects, educators, planners, developers, and senior living entities in China, England, Mexico, Canada, Denmark, Sweden, and Germany.
 Their success includes the design of North American headquarters for both Vestas and Daimler corporations.

-They are enthusiastically supportive of the Cascadia High Speed Rail initiative.
+They are enthusiastically supportive of the Cascadia High Speed Rail Comoany initiative.
 They believe it could greatly benefit sustainability initiatives, urban revitalization, and connections between cities and people.
 Michael Great has designed the Portland Rose Quarter Transportation Hub and the development plan.